 Marlon R Oliver

 Nothing fascinates me more than the life of Jesus; The Son of God Son of Man, perfect in all His ways.
 According to Hebrews 1:3 He is the exact representation of the Father!
-In other words; He is perfect theology, and all that we ever needed to know about the nature of God is revealed in Jesus.
-So as much as we love all the heroes of the bible and in the faith, none of them should grab our attention as much as The Christ, Our Saviour and Redeemer.
+In other words; He is perfect theology.
+So as much as we love all the heroes of the bible and in the faith, none of them should grab our attention as much as Jesus, Our Saviour and King.

 When we look at the life of Jesus, there are so many aspects we could zone in on and glean from.
 For instance, how does he deal with sinners or the religious leaders, how does he relate to the sick and the broken, how does he handle rejection and persecution etc. However, in this article, we will simply look at His prayer life in order to pattern our’s after that of the perfect One.